 c2 is the rotational stiffness of connecting beams, in the buckling plane considered.

 NOTE k1 and c1 are transversal and rotational springs determined by the subgrade reaction k, and the bending stiffness EI of the pile.
-The given formulas are valid for piles with an embedded length larger than 3/.
+The given formulas are valid for piles with an embedded length larger than 3/β.